 - I continue to collect the TransAlta dividends paid in cash.

 My decision to buy (and hold) TransAlta was downright foolish.
 I will probably continue to own this company until a) there is a buyout and/or b) until I can use the money to offset capital gains incurred.
 At least I don’t own very many shares of this stock but that’s little consolation.
 Not every investing decision comes up roses and this is my best example of a stock selection mistake in recent years.
 Potentially if I hold the company long enough things will work out (for a buyout) but I have my doubts.
-I would have been much better off owning an equity indexed fund over the last few years instead of TransAlta.

 Did you ever own TransAlta stock?
 Do you still own TransAlta stock?